SpringsteinM/thesis/chapters/3_what.typ

 #import "/helper/table_helper.typ": bottomrule, toprule, midrule, cmidrule
 #import "/helper/outline_text.typ": outline-text

-= #outline-text(["Are Machines Better Than Humans in Image Tagging?" - A User Study Adds to the Puzzle],[Are Machines Better Than Humans in Image Tagging?])
+= #outline-text(["Are Machines Better Than Humans in Image Tagging?" - A User Study Adds to the Puzzle],[Are Machines Better Than Humans in Image Tagging?]) <chp:what>

 == Introduction
 <introduction>